 I’ve broken down this list of car emergency food into two sections.

 The first is foods that don’t have to be rotated.
-It is still recommended that you rotate the foods regularly, but they could survive even if you occasionally forgot.
+It is still recommended that you rotate the foods regularly, but they could survive even if you occasionally forget.

 The second is for foods that need to be rotated every 6 months.
-If you live somewhere with extremely high temperatures, then you should probably avoid these items altogether.
+You should probably avoid these items altogether if you live somewhere with extremely high temperatures.

 Car Emergency Foods Which Don’t Need Rotating